YasiruR/zero-comm/readme.md

 This project contains a prototype of using DIDComm with ZeroMQ in terms of both client-server and publisher-subscriber patterns.

+Supported features:
+- Generating invitations to connect with agents
+- Connecting via invitations
+- Peer-to-peer communication
+- Creating a group
+- Joining a group
+- Group messaging
+- Leaving a group
+- Fetching group information
+- Discover services of the agent

 ## Usage

 Follow the steps listed below to start an agent.